rsokl/rsokl/README.md

 Hello!
-I am interested in machine learning, physics, and software development!
-I am also passionate about education; I am the lead instructor of the CogWorks course at the MIT Beaver Works Summer Institute and the creator of [Python Like You Mean It](https://www.pythonlikeyoumeanit.com/).
+I do work in the areas of machine learning, physics, and software development.
+I also work on improving methods for testing for scientific/research software, and am a maintainer for [the Hypothesis testing library](https://hypothesis.readthedocs.io/en/latest/).
+I am passionate about education, and created the CogWorks course at the MIT Beaver Works Summer Institute and the creator of [Python Like You Mean It](https://www.pythonlikeyoumeanit.com/).

 ### Libraries for accelerating and improving ML research